Skip to content

 • --enable_latency_logging: Whether to log latency metrics per request, the default is True.

-• --log_config_file: The path of the Python config file configuration to use (either a json or a yaml file).
+• --log_config_file: The path of the Python config file configuration to use (can be a json, a yaml file or any other supported file format by python logging module).
 This file allows to override the default Uvicorn configuration shipped with KServe.
 The default is None.

 • --access_log_format: A string representing the access log format configuration to use.
 The functionality is provided by the asgi-logger library and it allows to override only the uvicorn.access's format configuration with a richer set of fields (output hardcoded to stdout).
 This limitation is currently due to the ASGI specs that don't describe how access logging should be implemented in detail (please refer to this Uvicorn github issue for more info).
 By default is None.